FlyingSpringrol/Human-memory/README.md

 https://www.youtube.com/watch?v=vkb6AWYXZ5I
 https://www.cs.toronto.edu/~hinton/nipstutorial/nipstut3.pdf

+###6) Convolutional Nets:
+I use nolearn (built with lasagne and theano) and Caffe (bvlc vision).

+There are scripts for nolearn networks and ipython notebooks for Caffe.

-####6)Other shit to learn
+####7)Other shit to learn
-   Auto-encoder, (standard, variational), Recurrent neural nets, convolutional nets, RCNNs, Sparse distributed Representations.
+   Auto-encoder, (standard, variational), Recurrent neural nets, Recurrent-CNNs, Sparse distributed Representations, Deep-belief nets, Hopfield nets,

+   Projects:
+      * Cifar-10
+      * Deep-art, style and content mixing

 ####Considerations in creating a biologically accurate neural system:
 Basically, the question is how do you create models and applicable learning rules that are constrained in the same ways as biological neurons, that can still compute information.